a-e-e/StillWatersAquariumPi/stage_2/readme.md

 <img src="resources/images/IMG_3020.jpeg" height=400>
 <img src="resources/images/IMG_3024.jpeg" height=400>
 <img src="resources/images/IMG_3025.jpeg" height=400>
-- Connect the blue wire to GND
+- Connect the blue wire to GND.
-- Connect the red wire to 3.3V
+- Connect the red wire to 3.3V.
 - Connect a breadboard row with the yellow wire and GPIO 4.
 - Connect the 4.7k ohm resistor to the above breadboard row and 3.3V.
 This is called a pull up resistor and is used to ensure that the data pin is always on.

 <img src="resources/images/wiring.png" height=400>
 <img src="resources/images/wiring.jpeg" height=400>